Response shape¶

 That means you can generate two flavors of the same spec into one

-project — one typed, one raw — by varying --package:
+project — one typed, one raw — by keeping two manifests side by side

 The second run leaves the one-shot project skeleton